Testing the limits of natural language models for predicting human language judgments: Methods

 Since each of the 10 participant groups viewed a unique trial set, these groups provided 10 independent replications of the experiment.
 Models were compared to each other and to the lower bound of the noise ceiling by a Wilcoxon signed-rank test using these 10 independent accuracy outcomes as paired samples.
 For each analysis, the false discovery rate across multiple comparisons was controlled by the Benjamini-Hochberg procedure \cite{Benjamini1995Controlling}.

-In Figure~\ref{fig:all_data_accuracy}, we instead measure model-human consistency in a more continuous way, comparing the sentence probability ratio in a model to the graded Likert ratings provided by humans; see Supplementary Methods for full details.
+In Fig.~\ref{fig:fig4_all_data_accuracy}, we instead measure model-human consistency in a more continuous way, comparing the sentence probability ratio in a model to the graded Likert ratings provided by humans; see Supplementary Section \ref{sup_methods_ordinal} for full details.

-\subsection{\colornewtext{Selecting trials for model evaluation}}
+\subsection{Selecting trials for model evaluation}

-\colornewtext{All of the randomly sampled natural-sentence pairs (Fig.~\ref{fig:natural_binarized_accuracy}a) were evaluated for each of the candidate models.
-Controversial sentence pairs (either natural, Fig.~\ref{fig:natural_binarized_accuracy}b or synthetic, Fig.~\ref{fig:synthetic_binarized}) were included in a model's evaluation set only if they were formed to target that model specifically.
-The overall summary analysis (Fig.~\ref{fig:all_data_accuracy}) evaluated all models on all available sentence pairs.}
+All of the randomly sampled natural-sentence pairs (Fig.~\ref{fig:fig1_natural_binarized_accuracy}a) were evaluated for each of the candidate models.
+Controversial sentence pairs (either natural, Fig.~\ref{fig:fig1_natural_binarized_accuracy}b or synthetic, Fig.~\ref{fig:fig3_synthetic_binarized}) were included in a model's evaluation set only if they were formed to target that model specifically.
+The overall summary analysis (Fig.~\ref{fig:fig4_all_data_accuracy}) evaluated all models on all available sentence pairs.